JDOGG88/Logistic-Machines/Readme.md

 # Logistic Machines

 Logistic Machines that come with integrated passive provider and requester chests.
-Re-work of **DellAquila's** [Logistic Assembling Machine][dellaguila-mod-portal-entry].

 ## News